 issue by creating shortcuts to executables (aka links) with no whitespace.

-Well, huu, huu, sounds like open-source software is a good concept indeed, now in practive this is another story...
-We are only two developpers working on a regular basis on the project, and useless to say, we both have a full-time job being exceedingly time consuming.
+Well, huu, huu, sounds like free software is a good concept indeed, now in practice this is another story… We are only two developpers working on a regular basis on the project, and useless to say, we both have a full-time job being exceedingly time consuming.
 We do our best to release a new stable and robust version every 8-10 months or so, which is not that bad considered the bunch of new features which are added to each new release.
 Now, if you are a dab hand at Java programming, or even just have a smattering of it, feel free to join us.
-Just send us an email at : email@example.com, possibly telling us to which part you would like to contribute, and we will do our best to help you integrate the development team.
+Just send us an email at : firstname.lastname@example.org, possibly telling us to which part you would like to contribute, and we will do our best to help you integrate the development team.